NelsonAbolaji/Crime-Occurence-Pattern-in-LA/README.md

 | Female | 149,381 | 111,089 | 17,460 | 16,874 | 3,999 | 3,727 | 1,262 | 86  |

 ##### Adults are the highest victims of crime
 The tendency of being a victim of a criminal occurence is largely dependent on how young or old one is.
-People who are very old (elderlies aged 95-99 years have reported 594 cases) or very young (children aged 0-4 years have 1,829 reported cases) are least likely to be victims of crime.
+People who are very old (elderlies aged 95-99 years have reported 0.1% of total cases) or very young (children aged 0-4 years have reported 0.3% of total cases) are least likely to be victims of crime.
 As the groups proceed to the age of 30-34, so does the tendecy of being a victim of crime.
-The crime rate sharply rises from 2.9% (23,894 cases) for people aged 15-19 to 7.9% (65,148 cases) for people 20-24 years old.
-People aged 30-34 (87,629 cases and 10.6% of total cases) are the highest demographic who are victims of crime and the crime rate drops as it moves towards groups of older ages.
+The crime rate sharply rises from 2.9% for people aged 15-19 to 7.9% for people 20-24 years old.
+People aged 30-34 (10.6% of total cases) are the highest demographic who are victims of crime and the crime rate drops as it moves towards groups of older ages.
 Crime type is also dependent on age group.

 ![Crime Rate and Type by Age Group](https://github.com/NelsonAbolaji/LA-Crime-Analysis/blob/main/Markdown%20Images/Age%20Dashboard.png)
 Fig. 9: Crime type experienced by victims of each age group